cit-bioinfo/WISP/README.md

-Each of the samples can then be mapped using the following STAR command in which `combined/StarIndexed_combined` is the STAR indexed combined genome/transcriptome generated in the precedent command, `FASTQ1.fq` and `FASTQ2.fq` are the paired raw FASTQ files of the sample and `combined/combined.gtf` is the newly  reference transcriptome (gtf) created by the `SMAP_prepareReference.sh` script.
+Each of the samples can then be mapped using the following STAR command in which `combined/StarIndexed_combined` is the STAR indexed SMAP combined genome/transcriptome generated in the precedent command, `FASTQ1.fq` and `FASTQ2.fq` are the paired raw FASTQ files of the sample and `combined/combined.gtf` is the newly  reference transcriptome (gtf) created by the `SMAP_prepareReference.sh` script.

 ```shell
 STAR --genomeDir combined/StarIndexed_combined --readFilesIn FASTQ1.fq FASTQ2.fq --sjdbGTFfile combined/combined.gtf --outFilterType BySJout --outFilterMultimapNmax 100   --outSAMtype BAM SortedByCoordinate